Sankgreall/ai-readiness-framework/README.md

 ## How to Use

 1. Review the 23 individual controls and understand their relevance to your organisation.
-2. Assign a DEISIO rating for each control based on your organisation's current stage.
+2. Assign a DEISO rating for each control based on your organisation's current stage.
 3. Calculate the average rating across each control domain and for the overall score.
 4. Refer to the interpretation of scores to determine the next steps for your organisation.